pjbonestroo/AudioController/README.md

 ### 2.1 Install python 3.7

-Python 3.7 is preinstalled on the newest Raspbian OS.
+Python 3.7 is preinstalled on the OS.

 ### 2.2 Create a virtual environment